ElliottSobek/Password-Time-Calculator/README.md

 2. PST determines a minimun password lenght given an amount of time.

-Both functions have a modifiable feild of password attack rate.
+Both functions have a modifiable field of password attack rate.

 ## Contribution

 Anyone can contribute and work on any available issues.

-The format used is K&R using the C coding standard.
+Keep the same format as is used.
 After, simply make a pull request and have patience.